piyaphan098/piyaphan098/README.md

 ### 👨‍💻 About Me

-- 🏗 Infrastructure & DevOps Engineer focused on automation and internal systems
+- 🧩 IT professional with **3+ years** gathering and analyzing requirements across **5 stakeholder groups**
-- ☁️ Building cloud-based tools using **AWS, Docker, Terraform & GitHub Actions**
+- 🔄 Owning the full cycle from problem analysis and solution design through to production deployment
-- ⚙️ Passionate about simplifying manual operations through automation workflows
+- 📋 Strong background in **requirements gathering, stakeholder management, SDLC, and UX prototyping** (Stitch)
-- 🖥 Experienced with **Linux servers, CI/CD pipelines, monitoring**, and full-stack development
+- ⚙️ Backed by hands-on technical skills — **SQL, REST APIs, Terraform, Docker, AWS, GitHub Actions** — to work closely with engineering teams
-- 📍 Based in **Chonburi, Thailand** · Open to Hybrid / Remote opportunities
+- 📍 Based in **Chonburi, Thailand** · Open to Bangkok-based **Hybrid / Remote** roles

 <br clear="right"/>